cfe-lab/shared-server/doc/SETUP.md

 ## Installing Python 3.6

-The SHARED server requires Python 3.6 (it makes use of the [secrets module][secrets-mod] for enhanced security), which must be built from scratch for the LTS version of Ubuntu.
+The SHARED server requires Python 3.6 (it makes use of the new  [secrets module][secrets-mod] for enhanced security), which must be built from scratch for the LTS version of Ubuntu.

 [secrets-mod]: https://docs.python.org/3/library/secrets.html